Shantnu-Matharoo/Shantnu-Matharoo/README.md

 # Hi everyone :wave:

-I'm a developer from the India, who loves open source, and is currently working on Pyhton & Golang.
+I'm a developer from the India, who loves open source, and is currently learning on Pyhton & Golang.
-I am working as a SRE right now but code for fun.
+I am a Linux enthusiast and code for fun.

 <details>
 <summary>